XintongHao/Self-Driving-Car-Advanced-Lane-Lines/writeup_template.md

 The code to identify lane-line pixels and fit the positions with a polynomial can be funded in `find_lane_pixels()`.
 To track lane positions in the video, I also used `Line()` class and set `LEFT`, `RIGHT` corresponding to the left lane information and right lane information.

+**UPDATE v3**

+Update window’s parameter to improve the performance of lane detection.

 First, I need to find the lane pixels by using the sliding windows.
-The hyper parameters of the window is: `nwindows = 9`, `margin = 50`, `minpix = 1`.
+The hyper parameters of the window is: `nwindows = 12`, `margin = 10`, `minpix = 50`.
 We iterate through the windows to track the lanes curvature and store the activated pixels in the left lane and right lane list.

 Then, we use the left and right line pixel positions to fit a polynomial to the line.
 There are some important result we need to use to update current lanes information for the video.